 Financial aid will be awarded based on the student’s FAFSA application.
 Enrollment verification will be completed after the 15th class day and financial aid awards will be adjusted based on the student’s current registration at that point in time.
 Any changes to enrollment after that date will not affect the value of the student’s award package, unless a student “withdraws” from a course that has not started.

-Students who are withdrawing from classes after the 15th class day should review the “Eligibility” section or request a copy of the Satisfactory Academic Progress Requirements (SAP) from the financial aid office to ensure they are maintaining the required academic standards.
+Students who are withdrawing from classes after the 15th class day should review the “Eligibility” section or see our Satisfactory Academic Progress (SAP) page.

 Financial Aid Refunds